Ingrown toenails are a common condition that we treat in children. Some causes of ingrown toenails in children and adolescents include:

 One of the most helpful things to prevent ingrown toenails is to teach your child how to trim their toenails properly.
 This involves cutting the toenails in a fairly straight line, and ensuring they are not cut too short.

 It’s also important to ensure that your child has well-fitting shoes, to minimise friction or minor trauma to the toe nail beds.
 In particular, make sure shoes are wide enough, and that the widest part of the shoe is appropriate for the widest part of your child’s foot.
+Watch our video on how to select the best school shoes for your child.

 If your child has an ingrown toenail, soaking the toenail in a dilute solution of warm water and Epsom Salts (10-15 minutes, 1-2 times per day) can help to ease symptoms.
 After soaking the nail, apply an over-the-counter topical antiseptic solution (such as Betadine) to the affected nail edge, and cover with a clean dressing or bandaid.
 Keeping the affected nail area clean and covered helps to prevent infection.